exercism/problem-specifications/exercises/bowling/description.md

   In this case the score for the frame is the number of pins knocked down.

 - A spare is where all ten pins are knocked down by the second throw.
-  The total value of a spare is 10 plus the number of pins knocked down in their next throw.
+  The total value of a spare is 10 plus the number of pins knocked down in the next throw.

 - A strike is where all ten pins are knocked down by the first throw.
   The total value of a strike is 10 plus the number of pins knocked down in the next two throws.